bxparks/AUniter/jenkins/README.md

 [Portable IDE](https://www.arduino.cc/en/Guide/PortableIDE) into
 the home directory of the user `jenkins`:

-1. Download the latest 64-bit version of the tar.xz file (currently version 1.8.5).
+1. Download the latest 64-bit version of the tar.xz file.
+(When this README ifle was written, it was 1.8.5.)
 Take note of the location of the download file, it will be something like `/home/{yourusername}/Downloads/arduino-1.8.5-linux64.tar.xz`.

 2. Become user `jenkins` and install (i.e. un-tar) the IDE in its home directory (`/var/lib/jenkins`):